lpcp-contest/lpcp-contest-2022/problem-4/README.md

 ## Output format

 Two lines listing the actions stored in the main procedure and in the subroutine.
-Actions are separated by space, and the two lines are terminated by a period (preceded by space, ie. ` .`).
+Actions are separated by space, and the two lines are terminated by a period (preceded by space, ie. <code>&nbsp;.</code>; the space can be omitted for lines containing no actions).

 ## Constraints